 Most edible and medicinal recipes that include chicory in the ingredients call for the roasted taproot.
 The exposure to heat during the roasting process can reduce the amount of inulin in contains.

 Bitter plants and herbs often tend to have both a cooling and drying impact on the body, which may be beneficial in treating liver, stagnant lymph, congestion, and blood issues.

-How to Identify Chicory When Foraging
+Chicory Identification When Foraging

 Chicory is a perennial wild plant.
 It reproduces by scattering its seeds each fall so new plants can grow the following year.
 It blooms typically from July through the middle of October in most environments.
 Chicory plants generally grow between two to five feet tall.

-The beautiful and dainty flowers on chicory plants are blue to purple in shade most of the time, but some varieties boast pink or white flowers.
+Well, the beautiful and dainty flowers on chicory plants are blue to purple in shade most of the time, but some varieties boast pink or white flowers.